Who can see review analytics?

 - Total score: This generates an unweighted average score across all questions

-- Category: An unweighted average across all skills in a category
+- Category: An unweighted average across all competencies in a category

-- Skill: As the most granular view, this allows you to compare skill scores one by one
+- Question / Competency: As the most granular view, this allows you to compare competency scores one by one

 Normalization of results